Colorado Heat Pump Rebates & Incentives (2026)

 DRCOG Power Ahead Colorado (Denver metro)

-DRCOG's Power Ahead Colorado is a $273 million program ($199.7 million EPA Climate Pollution Reduction Grant plus $73.3 million in local government match) launching in April 2026.
+DRCOG's Power Ahead Colorado is a $273 million program ($199.7 million EPA Climate Pollution Reduction Grant plus $73.3 million in local government match) that DRCOG expects to open in summer 2026.
 The program includes $40 million earmarked for heat pump and water heater rebates across the Denver metro area's 58 DRCOG member governments.

 ⚠ Power Ahead does not stack with HEAR